Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. They Are Feeling Frustrated

 Another reason dogs bark at walls is that they are trying to get rid of feelings of frustration.
 If they get bored at home due to a lack of activity and exercise, they might resort to staring at a wall and barking at it.
-This situation is similar to when a child who has been confined to the car for hours during a road trip will act strange and make noises that they normally wouldn’t under most other circumstances.
-If you can’t find any other reason for your dog’s barking, frustration is probably the culprit.
+This situation is similar to when a child confined to a car for hours during a road trip will act strange and make noises that they normally wouldn’t make under most other circumstances.
+Frustration is probably the culprit if you can’t find any other reason for your dog’s barking.

 3. They’re Trying to Communicate With Animals Outside